convertigo/convertigo/docker/README.md

 ## HTTPS / SSL Configuration

-In many cases, the Convertigo instance is behind a reverse proxy that handle HTTPS / SSL configuration.
+In many cases, the Convertigo instance is behind a reverse proxy that handles HTTPS / SSL configuration.
 But you can configure the container to manage existing SSL certificates or dynamically generate one.

 If the SSL configuration is correct, the Convertigo Server will listen **HTTP** on port `28080` and **HTTPS** on port `28443`.

 ### Provide existing certificate using the /ssl mount point

-If you have an existing certificate and a private key, you can put them in **PEM** format in a folder (or in a Kubernetes secret) :
+If you have an existing certificate and a private key, you can put them in **PEM** format in a folder (or in a Kubernetes secret):
 - `key.pem` : the private key in PEM format (no password)
 - `cert.pem` : the server certificate in PEM format, can also contain the full chain of certificates
 - `chain.pem` : the optional chain of certificates not included in `cert.pem` using the PEM format

     docker run -d --name C8O -v <my SSL folder>:/ssl -p 28443:28443 convertigo

+If you want to expose both **HTTP** and **HTTPS** you can expose both **ports**:

+    docker run -d --name C8O -v <my SSL folder>:/ssl -p 28080:28080 -p 28443:28443 convertigo

 ### Provide existing certificate using environment variables

 If you cannot mount a volume, you can probably add environment variables of previously described files.
 Content cannot be set directly in a variable but their base64 version can.
-Here the variables to configure:
+Here are the variables to configure:
 - `SSL_KEY_B64` : the private key in base64 PEM format (no password)
 - `SSL_CERT_B64` : the server certificate in base64 PEM format, can also contain the full chain of certificates
 - `SSL_CHAIN_B64` : the optional chain of certificates not included in `cert.pem` using the base64 PEM format